emoriarty/jekyll-notion/README.md

 In addition to default properties, custom properties are also supported.

 Custom properties are appended to page frontmatter by default.
-Every property name is snake cased.
+Every property name is snake-cased.
 For example, two properties named `Multiple Options` and `Tags` will be transformed to `multiple_options` and `tags`, respectively.

 ```